 June 30, 2022.
 Many people assume the Lifetime Unlimited benefit period is no longer available with long term care insurance companies.
 Possibly your insurance agent or your financial advisor has told you that all underwriters stopped offering it many moons ago.
 Maybe you read something on the internet to this effect.

 Well, it is true that most long-term care insurance policies today will only offer you a limited benefit period.
 In other words, the amount of total long term care insurance you purchase will have a stated capped policy limit.

 For example, if you buy a long-term care insurance policy that provides you a $6000 monthly long term care benefit with a 5-year benefit period, the insurance company is providing you with a capped total benefit amount limit of $360,000. ($6000 month x 60 months = $360,000).
 The insurance company has no risk after it has paid out the $360,000 of benefits to you.

-Most long-term care policies today are written in this fashion with benefit periods of 3 years, 4 years, or 5 years.
+Most long-term care policies today are written in this fashion with benefit periods of 3 years, 4 years, or 5 years, or 6 years.